JesseTNRoberts/PeNDeS/README.md

 ## Get started modeling

-Once you have successfully installed PeNDeS and have navigated to `http://localhost:8888` you should see the project creation interface.
+Once you have successfully installed PeNDeS and have navigated to `http://localhost:8888` you should see the project creation interface (image 1).
+Here you are to enter the name you would like to be assigned to your project (image 2).
+Next, you can select how you want to create the project.
+A dropdown menu allows you to choose multiple ways to initialize a project.
+PeNDeS has a preconfigure project seed, called PetrinetSeed, which should be chosen (image 3).
+After completing these steps you will see the landing page that shows a model view of 4 example petrinets (image 4).

 <p align="center">
   1. <img src="/images/project%20creation.png" width="48%" height="330">